Velir/dbt-ga4/README.md

 # Connecting to BigQuery

+This package assumes that BigQuery is the source of your GA4 data.
 Full instructions for connecting DBT to BigQuery are here: https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile

 The easiest option is using OAuth with your Google Account.
 Summarized instructions are as follows: